cahna/luminary/README.md

 3. Allow further extension and customization of panels
 4. Include thorough documentation

-### Feature Requests / To-do List ###

-- [x] Add lapis console
-- [x] Capture database queries
-- [ ] Handle rendering conditions from config _in progress_
-- [x] Allow extensions in the form of custom panels.
-Dynamically load panels.
-- [ ] Capture & compile request stats _in progress_
-- [ ] Remove bootstrap/jquery/all unnecessary dependencies: http://css-tricks.com/dont-overthink-it-grids/
-- [ ] Write tests
-- [ ] Capture log messages, errors, warnings, etc

 ## Features ##

+* Inspect detailed request and response data from within a browser
+* Log SQL queries executed during a request (PostgreSQL only, currently, through `lapis.db`)
+* Use [lapis-console](https://github.com/leafo/lapis-console) directly from the overlayed toolbar panel, or access it through the included (but optional) `/luminary/console` route.
+* Extensible - Choose which panels to load, override/extend the default panels, or create panels specific to your needs
 * Included debug panels:
   - Lapis request inspector
   - Database query log (postgresql through `lapis.db`)
   - Ngx_openresty build & configuration with lua(jit) environment information
   - Router/dispatcher inspector
   - Embedded lapis-console
-* Extensible - Easily override the default panels, or create panels specific to your needs
-* Limited to the "development" configuration environment
+* Limited to the "development" configuration environment for safety and performance

 ## Dependencies ##

 Install via LuaRocks, MoonRocks, build into ngx-openresty, or clone this repo into the top-level directory of your project.

-* jQuery \*
-* Twitter Bootstrap 3 \*
 * lapis
 * lapis-console
 * lua-cjson
-* [Tup](http://gittup.org/tup/) (to build sources, optional)
+* jQuery \*
+* Twitter Bootstrap 3 \*

 \* Not included with this module, must be placed within your projects manually.

-Luminary uses the Tup build system.
+Luminary uses the [Tup](http://gittup.org/tup/) build system.

 ## Privacy and Security Notice ##